Budibase/website/content/blog/tutorials/inventory-management-app-free.md

 ## Turn data into action with Budibase

 At Budbase, we’re on a mission to help teams turn data into action.
-Businesses around the world choose our open-source, low-code platform to build all kinds of custom web apps, at pace.
+Large and small businesses around the world choose our open-source, low-code platform to build all kinds of custom web apps, at pace.

 Here’s what makes Budibase tick.